mras0/mjs/doc/es5/es5.md

 # Supporting ECMAScript 5th Edition

-## TODO
-- Annex C Strict Mode (Changes need to be done at parser level to support emitting `SyntaxError` in various places)
-- Strict Mode: `arguments` is immutable
-- Strict Mode: `this` is not coerced to an object
-- Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call` (Note: most e.g. Object.prototype functions have been changed to call `ToObject` on the this argument, need to retest many functions...)

 ## Done:
 - 11.1.5: Object Initialiser: Allow trailing comma and reserved words as keys
 - Annex E: 15.1.1 `NaN`, `Infinity` and `undefined` are now read-only properties of the global object